expressots/expresso-site-doc/docs/overview/intro.md

 # Introduction

-ExpressoTS is a TypeScript lightweight framework for building scalable, readable and maintainable server-side applications.
+ExpressoTS is a lightweight framework for building scalable, readable and maintainable server-side applications in TypeScript.
-The framework provides a level of abstraction on top of common HTTP server framework **[Express.js](https://expressjs.com/)** exposing their API's directly to the developer.
+The framework provides a level of abstraction on top of a common HTTP server framework **[Express.js](https://expressjs.com/)**, exposing their API's directly to the developer.
 This provides freedom and brings to the developer a tool that is well known and easy to use.

 ## Philosophy